Interstitial cystitis: Differential diagnosis

 The symptoms of IC/BPS are often misdiagnosed as a urinary tract infection.
 However, IC/BPS has not been shown to be caused by a bacterial infection and antibiotics are an ineffective treatment.
 IC/BPS is commonly misdiagnosed as chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) in men, and endometriosis and uterine fibroids (in women).

 Treatment

 In 2011, the American Urological Association released consensus-based guideline for the diagnosis and treatment of interstitial cystitis.
+Further reviews of multiple studies and guidelines have updated these recommendations.

 They include treatments ranging from conservative to more invasive: